-During Fiscal 2021, we continued to expand and develop our new hydrogen products.
-We released our first commercially available hydrogen-based combined heat and power (CHP) product, which can safely run on a 10% hydrogen-90% natural gas mix, and we are targeting a commercial release of a product that will run on a 30% hydrogen-70% natural gas mix product by March 31, 2022.
-In continuing these efforts, we are testing a 70% hydrogen-30% natural gas configuration through our research and development partnership with Argonne National Laboratory.
+During Fiscal 2022, we continued to expand and develop our new hydrogen products.
+In March 2022, we released a commercially available hydrogen-based combined heat and power (CHP) product, which can safely run on a 30% hydrogen-70% natural gas mix.
+In continuing these efforts, we are testing a 100% hydrogen gas combustion system through our research and development partnership with Argonne National Laboratory.